 Land, Soil, Water, Natural Vegetation and Wildlife Resources

-Why is the water in abundance in some regions while some regions on earth face water scarcity?
+Why is the water in abundance in some regions while some regions on Earth face water scarcity?
 Why is there water scarcity even when more than 70% of the earth is covered with water?
 To find the answer to this and more details on land, soil, water, natural vegetation, and wildlife resources, here is a blog that will explore everything about types of natural resources, ways to conserve the environment, conservation of plants and animals, and the rich heritage of flora and fauna.

 Land

 Lands cover about 30% of the earth’s surface and there are still some parts that are inhabitable.
-Rugged topography, steep slopes of the mountains, low-lying areas susceptible to water are uninhabited areas whereas plains and rivers are densely populated areas.
+Rugged topography, steep slopes of the mountains, and low-lying areas susceptible to water are uninhabited areas whereas plains and rivers are densely populated areas.

 Also Read: From Trade to Territory Class 8 Study Notes